Charles Hatfield: Early life

-Hatfield was born in Fort Scott, Kansas on July 15, 1875.
-His family moved to Southern California in the 1880s.
-As an adult, he became a salesman for the New Home Sewing Machine Company.
+Hatfield was born in Fort Scott, Kansas, on July 15, 1875.
+His father, Stephen, a property speculator, moved the family to Southern California in 1886, settling first in San Diego, where Hatfield Sr built three houses.
+He later built a home on a forty-acre ranch and olive grove at Gopher Canyon near Bonsall, forty miles north of the city.
+As an adult, Charles became a salesman for the New Home Sewing Machine Company.
 In 1904, he moved to Glendale, California.

 Career

-In his free time Hatfield studied pluviculture and began to develop his own methods for producing rain.
+As a young man growing up in Bonsall, Hatfield studied pluviculture and began to develop his own methods for producing rain, inspired by the way a boiling kettle attracted the water vapour rising from an adjacent, steaming pan on his mother's stove.
 By 1902 he had created a secret mixture of 23 chemicals in large galvanized evaporating tanks that, he claimed, attracted rain.
 Hatfield called himself a "moisture accelerator".

 In 1904, promoter Fred Binney began a public relations campaign for Hatfield.
 A number of Los Angeles ranchers saw his ads in newspapers and promised Hatfield $50 to produce rain.
 In February, Hatfield and his brother Paul built an evaporating tower at La Crescenta where Hatfield released his mixture into the air.
 Hatfield's attempt was apparently successful, so the ranchers paid him $100.
-Contemporary weather bureau reports described the rain as a small part of a storm that was already coming but Hatfield's supporters disregarded this.
+Contemporary weather bureau reports described the rain as a small part of a storm that was already coming, but Hatfield's supporters disregarded this.

 Hatfield began to receive more job offers.
 He promised Los Angeles 18 in of rain, apparently succeeded, and collected a fee of $1000.
 For this effort, Hatfield had built his tower on the grounds of the Esperanza Sanitarium in Altadena, near Rubio Canyon.

-In 1906 Hatfield was invited to the Yukon Territory, where he agreed to create rain for the water-dependent mines of the Klondike goldfields.
+In 1906, Hatfield was invited to the Yukon Territory, where he agreed to create rain for the water-dependent mines of the Klondike goldfields.
 The Klondike contract was for $10,000, but after unsuccessful efforts, Hatfield slipped away, collecting only $1,100 for expenses.
 This failure did not deter his supporters.